Donaim/proviral-pres1/slides.md

 - This trick serves two purposes: it allows the rybosome to do the amplification, and they are evidence of successfull assembly.

-- So, when the pipeline sees them at the very ends of the sequence, it means that assembly
+- So, when the pipeline sees them at the very ends of the sequence, it means that assembly process connected both ends.

 -->